The quantum algebra of partial Hadamard matrices: Completion problems

 \item The projections $P_{iN}=1-\sum_jP_{ij}$ are pairwise orthogonal.

 \item The projections $P_{Nj}=1-\sum_iP_{ij}$ are pairwise orthogonal.

 \item The element $P_{NN}=(\sum_{ij}P_{ij})-N+2$ is a projection. \end{enumerate} \end{proposition}

-\begin{proof} Since a magic completion of $P$ must necessarily use the elements in (2,3), we have $(1)\implies(2)$ and $(1)\implies(3)$.
+\begin{proof} Since a magic completion of $P$ must necessarily use the projections introduced in (2) and (3), we have $(1)\implies(2)$ and $(1)\implies(3)$.
 On the other hand, checking that some projections are pairwise orthogonal is the same as checking that their sum is a projection, and this gives $(2)\iff(4)$ and $(3)\iff(4)$, because the projection in question is $1-P_{NN}$.
 Finally, we have $(4)\implies(1)$, because we can complete $P$ with the projections in (2,3,4). \end{proof}

 In the general case now, we have the following observation.